-“No man is an island entire of itself; every man is a piece of the continent, a part of the main,” written by John Donne 400 years ago, this quote is as relevant now as it was then.
+“No man is an island entire of itself; every man is a piece of the continent, a part of the main,” written by John Donne 400 years ago, this quote is as relevant now in regards to isolation in the workplace as it was then.
 Today’s society of being continually connected and logged in doesn’t always translate into an engaged and communicative workforce.

 When it comes to something new in the office, recruit leaders to help grow the idea of inclusivity into the office culture.
 Remember “no human is an island” and building these connections will take time and some will be easier than others, but with enough practice and constant action, change for the better will occur.
 Why not start today?
 Strike up a conversation in the breakroom with the aim to include as many people into the topic as possible.